apasarkar/masknmf_full_pipeline/docs/source/app_use/Installation.rst

   cd masknmf_full_pipeline
   make launch dataname=<Absolute_Path_To_Your_Dataset>

-Step 4: Connect your local computer to the server to view/control the app.
+**Step 4**: Connect your local computer to the server to view/control the app.

 If you have local access, you can skip this step entirely.